 - 30th October 2010

-In the autumn of 2010, the SuperEnalotto jackpot reached €177.7 million.
-On Saturday 30th October, a syndicate of 70 players, organised in Milan, successfully matched all six main numbers to win the jackpot.
-This amount is still the largest ever jackpot won in the history of SuperEnalotto.
+In the autumn of 2010 the SuperEnalotto jackpot reached €177.7 million, the highest it had ever reached at the time.
+On Saturday 30th October, a syndicate of 70 players successfully matched all six main numbers to win the record prize.
+The players were located all over Italy but the winning ticket was bought in Milan and their prize stood as the biggest ever SuperEnalotto jackpot for nine years.

 - 2nd February 2016